 Dr. Steckelberg has over 40 years of being a life toucher in youth and adult education.
 She has taught in both the K-12 and informal education settings, taught teacher education at The University of South Dakota, served as the state director for Science Olympiad and education coordinator for two non-profit health organizations.

 Dr. Steckelberg has developed and provided extensive professional development to both informal and K-12 educators, primarily in the area of STEM.
+She is currently providing STEM professional development to 21st Century Learning Centers across the State of South Dakota.
 Recognized as a leader in STEM professional development, NASA Johnson Space Center, Office of STEM Education, invited Dr. Steckelberg to be a member of the Network of States advisory committee.

 Dr. Steckelberg has a keen ability to work with and develop relationships with a variety of local, state, regional and national agencies.
 This is demonstrated by the successful organization and facilitation of two statewide NASA funded programs, the Rising Star Educator Program and the SD NASA Summers of Innovation Program, for the SD Discovery Center.